jpseara/siaas-agent/README.md

 _Intelligent System for Automation of Security Audits (SIAAS) - Agent Module_

-In the context of the MSc in Telecommunications and Computer Engineering, at ISCTE - Instituto Universitário de Lisboa
+In the context of the MSc in Telecommunications and Computer Engineering, at ISCTE - Instituto Universitário de Lisboa.

-By João Pedro Seara, supervised by teacher Carlos Serrão (PhD)
+By João Pedro Seara, supervised by teacher Carlos Serrão (PhD).

 __